sweettea/btrfs-fscrypt/Documentation/filesystems/fscrypt.rst

   key derived using the KDF.
 Users may use the same master key for other v2 encryption policies.

+For filesystems with extent-based content encryption (e.g. btrfs), this is the only choice.
+Data shared among multiple inodes must share the exact same key, therefore necessitating inodes using the same key for contents encryption.

 IV_INO_LBLK_64 policies
 -----------------------